859-359-2203 heidicleanu@gmail.com

 Note Reading Ideas

-The best way to learn to read notes is just to read, all you can and as often as you can.
+The best way to learn to read notes is just to read music, all you can and as often as you can.
+Learn the line and space patterns, or use guide notes, to begin and practice daily.
 Flashcards are also helpful.
-I do note flashcards almost every lesson with beginners, and it always pays off by helping them to able to find their own notes, see the relationships between notes, and have confidence in themselves rather than relying on fingering cues or on the teacher.
-That said, I’ve also accumulated some fun worksheets from around the internet here:
+I do note flashcards almost every lesson with beginners, and it always pays off by helping them to able to find their own notes, see the relationships between notes, and have confidence in themselves rather than relying on fingering cues or on acronyms to find the notes on the staff.
+I’ve also accumulated some fun worksheets from around the internet here:

 Rhythm Worksheets